Computing the inverse geodesic length in planar graphs and graphs of bounded treewidth: Bounded treewidth

 time to compute $\IGL(A,B)$.
 Because of the divide-and-conquer approach and because each $A$ and $B$ have a constant fraction of the vertices, the recursion increases the running time by another logarithmic factor. \end{proof}

-\begin{theorem} For graphs $G$ with $n$ vertices and treewidth at most $k$, we can compute $\IGL(G)$ in $n^{1+\eps} 2^{O(k)}$ time. \end{theorem} \begin{proof} Bodlaender et al.~\cite{BodlaenderDDFLP16} give an algorithm that, for graphs of treewidth at most $k$, finds a tree decomposition of width $3k+4$ in $O(2^{O(k)}n\log n)$ time.
-Given such a decomposition, we can obtain a separation $A,B,S$, such that $A$ and $B$ contain $\Theta(n-k)$ vertices each, and the separator $S$ has size $k'=(3k+4)+1=O(k)$; see for example~\cite[Theorem 19]{b-pkagb-98}.
+\begin{theorem} For graphs $G$ with $n$ vertices and treewidth at most $k$, we can compute $\IGL(G)$ in $n^{1+\eps} 2^{O_\eps(k)}$ time, for any $\eps>0$. \end{theorem} \begin{proof} Bodlaender et al.~\cite{BodlaenderDDFLP16} give an algorithm that, for graphs of treewidth at most $k$, finds a tree decomposition of width $3k+4$ in $2^{O(k)}n\log n$ time.
+Given such a decomposition, we can obtain a separation $A,B,S$, such that $A$ and $B$ contain $\Theta(n-k)$ vertices each, the separator $S$ has size $k'=(3k+4)+1=O(k)$, and adding edges between the vertices of $S$ does not increase the treewidth; see for example~\cite[Theorem 19]{b-pkagb-98}.
 We use Lemma~\ref{lem:separation} to compute $\IGL(A,B)$.
 Using the estimate of Lemma~\ref{lem:B(n,d)} and that the number of edges is $m=O(kn)$, we spend

 time to compute $\IGL(A,B)$, for each $\eps>0$.
-The recursive calls add another logarithmic factor, which is absorbed by the polynomial term $n^{1+\eps}$. \end{proof}
+The recursive calls add another logarithmic factor, which is absorbed by the polynomial term $n^{1+\eps}$.
+(Actually, the logarithmic factor does not appear because the exponent of the polynomial is a constant strictly larger than $1$ and that term dominates the recursive formulation of the running time.) \end{proof}